-B. BACKGROUND SCREENING.
-Eureka College conducts background screening on all employment candidates offered positions.
+- Procedural Guidelines2 - Authorization for Personnel Search and Interview3 - Authorization for Extension of Offer and Hire4 - B. BACKGROUND SCREENING.
+Eureka College conducts background screening on all employment candidates who offered positions.

-Current employees will be screened prior to transfer/promotion within the institution.
+Current employees will be screened prior to transfer to another position or promotion to a Division Chair or Budget Manager position.

-Non-employees such as advisors, interns, and other volunteer workers with direct student contact or oversight also are subject to background screening.
+Non-employees such as advisors, independent contractors, interns, and other volunteer workers with direct student contact or oversight also are subject to background screening.

-The type of background information that can be collected includes, but is not limited to, social security trace, education verification, employment verification, criminal background check, credit report, and motor vehicle record.
+The type of background information that may be collected includes, but is not limited to, social security trace, education verification, employment verification, criminal background check, credit report (if permitted), and motor vehicle record.